Senators take first step in repealing Iraq War authorization

 “The repeal of this authorization of use the use of military force does not mean the United States has become a pacifist nation,” Durbin said.
 “It means that the United States is going to be a constitutional nation and the premise of our Founding Fathers will be respected.”

-The Bush administration, seizing on the public's rage over the terrorist strikes on U.S. soil, had drummed up support among members of Congress and Americans for invading Iraq by promoting false intelligence claims about Saddam's weapons of mass destruction.
-Iraq, it turned out, had played no part in the al-Qaida attacks.
+The Bush administration had drummed up support among members of Congress and Americans for invading Iraq by promoting false intelligence claims about Saddam's weapons of mass destruction.

 Nearly 5,000 U.S. troops were killed in the war.
 Iraqi deaths are estimated in the hundreds of thousands.